adloky/smalls/english/all-dorothys-adventures-in-oz.md

 They hastened up the hillside and found the old familiar path again.

-## Johnny Dooit2 Does It
+## Johnny Dooit (Джонни-Умелец) Does It

 "What an awful walk!" said Dorothy, as they trudged along.
 Button-Bright said he was hungry.
 Indeed, all were hungry, and thirsty.
 They grew silent and weary.
 At last they slowly passed over the crest of a hill and saw before them a line of green trees with grass at their feet.

 Our travelers found a spring of pure water, around which the grass was full of strawberry plants.
 Some of the trees bore yellow oranges and some russet pears.
 They ate strawberries and oranges and soon were content.
-Then they saw before them

-1 **started in chase** — пустились в погоню

-2 **Johnny Dooit** — Джонни-Умелец

-a fearful, dismal desert, everywhere grey sand.
+Then they saw before them a fearful, dismal desert, everywhere grey sand.
 At the edge was a large white sign with black letters,

 ALL PERSONS ARE WARNED NOT TO VENTURE UPON THIS DESERT FOR THE DEADLY SANDS WILL TURN ANY LIVING FLESH TO DUST.
 BEYOND THIS BARRIER IS THE LAND OF OZ BUT NO ONE CAN REACH THAT BEAUTIFUL COUNTRY BECAUSE OF THESE DESTROYING SANDS